Hassle Free and Pulled Together

 The laser works by disabling hairs in the active phase of the growth cycle at the time of treatment.
 Since most hair will be in the dormant stage during treatment, an average of 6 – 8 treatments is usually necessary to disable a majority of the follicles.
 Because everyone is different and we all have different hormone levels and medical influences, some people may need additional treatments to reach their desired goals.

 How often do I need to come in for my treatments?

 This depends on which area of the body you are having treated.
-For beardscaping treatments are spaced 4 – 6 weeks apart.
-For other areas like the back treatments are spaced 8 – 10 weeks apart
+For the face, treatments are spaced 4 – 6 weeks apart.
+For treatments on most areas of the body such as bikini and underarms, treatments are spaced 6 – 8 weeks apart.
+For the legs and back treatments are spaced 8 – 10 weeks apart

 Is Laser Hair Removal permanent?

 The lasers we use have received FDA approval for “permanent hair reduction.”
 Once we disable the blood vessels supplying the hair follicles, those particular follicles are permanently destroyed and will not grow back.
 However, not all of the hair follicles on our body are active and as we get older, inactive hairs will become active.
-In fact, testosterone can stimulate the growth of new follicles.
-The laser will not prevent this from happening but when it does we can treat them successfully.
-This just means that some touch-ups may be necessary down the road.
+The laser will not keep those hairs from becoming active but once they are, we can treat them successfully.
+Treatment areas that are influenced by hormones such as the chin can form new follicles more frequently and tend to require more touch-ups.
+Certain hormone conditions like Polycystic Ovarian Syndrome and even pregnancy can cause new follicle formation and thus more treatments/touch-ups may be necessary.

 Does Laser Hair Removal work on blonde, gray, white or red hair?